Senile Cataract: Causes, Symptoms, Diagnosis, and Treatment

 The lens stays clear because of special proteins inside it called crystallins.

-As we age, these proteins can be damaged by factors such as sunlight and changes in the body.
-Over time, they clump together, forming cloudy spots in the lens.
+As we age, these proteins can be damaged by factors such as sunlight and changes in our bodies.
+Over time, damaged proteins clump together, forming cloudy spots in the lens.

-This cloudiness worsens over time, making vision increasingly blurry.
+This cloudiness worsens over time, making vision more blurry.

 Main Causes and Risk Factors

-Age is the main reason cataracts develop, but other factors can accelerate their development.
+Getting older is the main reason cataracts form, but other things can make them develop faster.

-Over time, natural changes in the lens cause it to become cloudy.
+As you get older, changes in the lens make it cloudy.
 Damaged proteins stick together, forming cloudy spots that scatter light and reduce clarity.
-If not treated, this can lead to vision problems.
+If not treated, this can cause vision problems.

-Exposing the lens to the sun without eye protection can damage it.
-Ultraviolet (UV) rays from sunlight can damage the proteins in the lens, accelerating cataract development, especially if you spend a lot of time outdoors without sunglasses.
+If you go out in the sun without eye protection, the lens can be damaged.
+Ultraviolet (UV) rays from sunlight can damage the proteins in the lens, leading to cataracts developing sooner if you do not wear sunglasses.

-High blood sugar, like in diabetes, can change how the lens works and cause cataracts to form earlier.
-Excess sugar in the lens can cause it to swell and become cloudy.
-This is why people with diabetes are at higher risk for cataracts at a younger age.
+High blood sugar in diabetes can alter how the lens works, leading to cataracts forming sooner.
+Too much sugar in the lens can cause it to swell and become cloudy.
+People with diabetes are more likely to get cataracts at a younger age.

 Smoking and drinking too much alcohol can damage the lens by creating harmful substances called free radicals.
-These can cause lens proteins to clump together more quickly.
-Smoking also lowers the body’s natural defenses, making cataracts more likely.
+These make lens proteins clump together more quickly.
+Smoking also lowers your body’s natural defenses, which makes cataracts more likely.

-Taking steroid medications for a long time can cause cataracts to form earlier, even in younger people.
-These medicines can alter the lens’s function, making it cloudy.
+Taking steroid medicines for a long time can cause cataracts to form earlier, even in younger people.
+These medicines can alter how the lens works, making it cloudy.

 If you have a family history of cataracts or do not get enough antioxidants in your diet, your risk is higher.
-Genetics can make cataracts develop sooner, and poor nutrition can make the eyes less able to protect themselves.
+Genetics can cause cataracts to develop sooner, and poor nutrition can make it harder for your eyes to protect themselves.
 Eating plenty of fruits and vegetables may help delay the onset of cataracts.

 Cataract symptoms usually develop slowly and can vary depending on where and how dense the cloudy area in the lens is.